microsoft/api-extractor.com-website/pages/tsdoc/doc_comment_syntax.md

 - **alpha**: Indicates that an API item is eventually intended to be public, but currently is in an early stage of development.
 Third parties should not use "alpha" APIs.

-- **beta**: Indicates that an API item has been released in an experimental state.
+- **beta**: Indicates that an API item has been released as a preview or for experimental purposes.
 Third parties are encouraged to try it and provide feedback.
 However, a "beta" API should NOT be used in production, because it may be changed or removed in a future version.

-- **public**:  Indicates that an API item has been officially released.
-It is part of the supported contract (e.g. [SemVer](https://semver.org/) model) for a package.
+- **public**:  Indicates that an API item has been officially released, and is now part of the supported contract for a package.
+If the [SemVer](https://semver.org/) versioning scheme is used, then the API signature cannot be changed without a MAJOR version increment.

 > NOTE: TypeScript's `public`/`protected`/`private` keywords are unrelated to the AEDoc release tags.
 > For example, a member function will typically have the `public` TypeScript keyword regardless of whether